NanoMapper/NanoMapper/README.md

     source.ApplyTo(target);

-NanoMapper **automatically** matches like for like properties, and, what's even better, NanoMapper caches mappings within containers so multiple `ApplyTo` calls are always **super-fast**.
+NanoMapper **automatically** matches like for like properties and, what is even better, is that NanoMapper caches mappings within containers so multiple `ApplyTo` calls are always **super-fast**.

 > Note: Anonymous target types are not supported as they are immutable.
 However, you can use them as much as you like for source objects.